diverse-project/diversifying-descartes/README.md

 ### *Scala* projects using *sbt*

 Since *Scala* and *sbt* support for PIT are outdated, the PIT command line tool must be used to analyze such a project.

+First install *sbt*.
+See [here](https://www.scala-sbt.org/download.html).
-First, add the following code snippet to the `build.sbt` file:
+Then, add the following code snippet to the `build.sbt` file:

 ```
 lazy val printTestClasspath = taskKey[Unit]("Prints the test classpath")